louwerse/website/content/home/bio.md

 From September 2013 to December 2015 I held the position of Assistant Professor in Political Science at [Trinity College Dublin](http://www.tcd.ie/Political_Science/), Ireland.
 My responsibilities included teaching courses in research methods and statistics as well as comparative politics.
 I was Director of the M.Sc. in Politics & Public Policy in 2014-2015.

 ### Current role
-In January 2016 I took up the position of Assistant Professor (Universitair Docent) of Political Science at Leiden University.
-Currently, I am teaching statistics to undergraduate students, a thesis seminar project for postgraduates and a seminar course on representation and parliamentary politics.
+In January 2016 I took up the position of Assistant Professor of Political Science at Leiden University.
+In 2019 I was promoted to Associate Professor.
+In the academic year 2019-2020, I am teaching statistics to undergraduate students and a seminar course on representation and parliamentary politics.

 I fulfil various professional service roles.
 I am Convenor of the [Standing Group on Parliaments](http://standinggroups.ecpr.eu/parliaments/), one of the largest and most active specialist groups within the European Consortium for Political Research (ECPR).
 I am chair of the Young Academy Leiden, an interdisciplinary group of young researchers at Leiden University.

 In 2017 and 2018, I co-organized the Dutch Flemish Political Science conference [*Politicologenetmaal*](http://politicologenetmaal.eu/) with Hans Vollaard, Corinna Jentzsch and Nicolas Blarel in Leiden.
-In 2019, I am co-organizing the [Standing Group on Parliaments Conference](http://standinggroups.ecpr.eu/parliaments/?page_id=499) in Leiden with Rudy Andeweg, Tim Mickler and Cynthia van Vonno.
+In 2019, I co-organized the [Standing Group on Parliaments Conference](http://standinggroups.ecpr.eu/parliaments/?page_id=499) in Leiden with Rudy Andeweg, Tim Mickler and Cynthia van Vonno.

 My outreach activities include polling aggregation in the [Netherlands](http://peilingwijzer.tomlouwerse.nl/), published by the public broadcaster NOS, and [Ireland](http://www.pollingindicator.com/).
 I am a co-founder of and contributor to the Dutch political science weblog [Stuk Rood Vlees](http://www.stukroodvlees.nl/).